paulbrejla/paulbrejla.github.io/index.md

 ### About Paul

 My interest is the area of Requirements Engineering, Systems Integration & Software Engineering.
 During my career, I have integrated many services and legacy systems into scalable, customer-facing applications.
-As a certified professional for requirements engineering (Advanced Level), I hold a 'Black Belt' in model-based Requirements Engineering.
+As a certified professional for requirements engineering (Advanced Level), and certified software architect I hold a 'Black Belt' in model-based Requirements Engineering.

 My interests are located at the intersection between end customers, business processes, enterprise integration patterns, model-driven requirements engineering, software engineering, and technology acceptance.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.